Sacramento Pays $11M To Settle 2018 Crosswalk Crash That Killed Woman Walking With Grandson

 The intersection is near an elementary school and a preschool.

 City Attorney Susana Alcala Wood told the Bee the settlement will go to a special needs trust for Kuang.
-The lawsuit said he will never be unable to seek regular employment.READ MORE: Suspect Arrested After Modesto Donut Shop Clerk Shot In The Face During Robbery
+The lawsuit said he will never be unable to seek regular employment.READ MORE: Sacramento To Celebrate Opening Of McKinley Park Upgrades

 Wood called the case “certainly one of the (city’s) most tragic.”